You are here

 There are several entities responsible for and processes used in creating state-level statute, rules and policy.
-The Education Accountability Act of 2009 (SB 09-163) and HB18-1355 authorize the Colorado Department of Education to conduct an annual review of the performance of public schools and districts in the state and to make recommendations to the State Board of Education concerning the type of school improvement plan to be implemented in each school and the accreditation category for each district.
+The Education Accountability Act of 2009 (SB 09-163) as amended by HB18-1355 authorize the Colorado Department of Education to conduct an annual review of the performance of public schools and districts in the state and to make recommendations to the State Board of Education concerning the type of school improvement plan to be implemented in each school and the accreditation category for each district.

 The Colorado Constitution places the power to make laws with the state legislature, the Colorado General Assembly.
 The General Assembly is comprised of 100 elected officials—65 Representatives and 35 Senators.
 The legislature's power to make laws is exercised through the process of considering and adopting bills.
 A bill generally either creates new law, amends existing law, or repeals existing law.

-Education Accountability Law includes:
+The Education Accountability Act includes:

 State Board of Education Rules / Code of Colorado Regulations (CCR)

-The State Board of Education (SBE) is composed of seven elected officials representing Colorado's congressional districts.
+The State Board of Education (SBE) is composed of nine elected officials representing Colorado's congressional districts.
 The Colorado Constitution vests in the SBE general supervision of the public schools of the state.
 Included in this authority is the power to promulgate rules with the force of law.
 However, before the SBE initiates any rulemaking, the Colorado General Assembly must first pass legislation authorizing the SBE to implement the legislation through rule.

 Education Accountability Rules include: